What Are You Working On?

 N: Our undying admiration.
 And the certificate of course.

 N: The Brief Reincarnation of a Girl by Sue Goyette (sorry, I moonlight as a poet!).

 N: I absolutely believe that if you have the desire to write a novel, if it’s something you feel inexplicably compelled to do, you can do it!
 It will take time, it will involve a steep learning curve and periods of intense frustration and self-doubt, but it will also be fun, rewarding, and you’ll get to inhabit a world of your own creation.
 It’s definitely an accomplishable goal.

-If you are interested in joining Nancy Lee and Annabel Lyon, their next edX course begins May 25th.
+If you are interested in joining Nancy Lee and Annabel Lyon, find out when their next edX course begins.